citime/hackathon-elexis-2019/README.md

 ### Additional information

 For customizing the appearance, Sass was used.
-The *.scss* file is included in this respository.
+The *.scss* file is included in this repository.